apache/struts-site/source/maven-archetypes/index.md

 ## Quickstart

-A recommended way to start with Struts2 archetypes is to work with the archetype catalog.
+A recommended way to start with Struts2 archetypes is to use `archetype:generate` goal with `filter` parameter.

 ```
-mvn archetype:generate -DarchetypeCatalog=http://struts.apache.org/
+mvn archetype:generate -Dfilter=org.apache:struts
 ```

 ## Available Archetypes